safayatalif/Real-Time-Bike-Auction-System-Frontend/README.md

 # BikeBid Frontend

-A modern React frontend for the BikeBid real-time auction platform.
+A modern, premium React frontend for the BikeBid real-time auction platform.

 ## Tech Stack